qoretechnologies/building-blocks/README.md

 This building block uses the input data for creating the new workflow order; for a building block that binds based on configuration, see `BBM_CreateOrderStatic`

 This building block is useful only in limited use cases; `BBM_CreateOrderStatic` can do everything this building block can do and more; it's recommended to use `BBM_CreateOrderStatic` instead.

+**NOTE**:  This building block's functionality has been superceded by an API (request - response) data provider; it's recommended to use the `workflows/create-order` API data provider in the `qorus-api` factory instead

 ## Connectors